contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/guide/07_share/02_sharing-settings.md

-APISpark allows you to adjust your Sharing settings.
+Restlet Cloud allows you to adjust your Sharing settings.
 You may want all your cells to be shared automatically with your team or you may rather want to authorize only a selection of your members to share your cells.
 This can be defined from the Settings page.

 # Use the default Sharing settings